davawen/ValhyaBot2.0/README.md

   - `!t poll <Question>`
   - `!t poll <Question> <Answer 1> <Answer 2> <...>`
 ## Building
-If for whatever reason you want to build this or contribute to this, this is a standard node/typescript project.

-Just clone the repo, cd into it and install the dependencies.
+To build the project, just clone the repo, cd into it and install the dependencies.
 ```
 git clone https://github.com/davawen/ValhyaBot2.0.git
 cd ValhyaBot2.0